We PAUSED!

 Meet the Team!

 Studio PAUSE celebrates the talents and expertise of everyday people.
 Our translators are native speakers, and engaging in this project was a way for them to connect with other PAUSErs and try something new.
-We PAUSED! is the first multi-lingual book of the Studio!
-The project team is a great one and we will keep adding their names and photos to the Team page as the project progresses.
-For the Spanish translation of the team bios click here!
+We PAUSED! is the first multi-lingual book of the Studio.
+We learned a lot about new ways to be as we worked on this project.

 An Award!